Biobank and Precision Medicine

 Biobanks that store biological samples, such as blood and tissue, for future research are becoming increasingly important in understanding the genetic and molecular contributions to disease, health outcomes and treatment.

-The PAMF Research Institute (PAMFRI) biobank will link together blood sample data (DNA, RNA, lipids and proteins) and electronic health record data (such as blood pressure and weight) from consenting patients, which will enable researchers to better understand how people develop diseases over time.
+Started by the Palo Alto Medical Foundation Research Institute (PAMFRI), and already gaining support of generous donors throughout our community, we will now expand the charter of our program to link together blood sample data (DNA, RNA, lipids and proteins) and electronic health record data (such as blood pressure and weight) from consenting patients throughout the region, which will enable researchers to better understand how people develop diseases over time.